phong002/real-estate-etl/README.md

 - Configure systemd unit files to enable airflow webserver/scheduler to run continuously in the EC2 instance (ie. start at boot, restart in case of failures)

 ## Limitations
-- The process of extracting data by means of webscraping is not viable as a long-term solution.
+- The process of extracting data by means of webscraping is not viable in the long-term.
 Apart from ethical considerations, websites can change their HTML structure over time, which would cause the webscraper to fail since it relies on specific element identifiers.